Hassall Lab

 Dr Elizabeth Morgan (NERC PhD student, 2013-17) - Liz worked on the the spatial foraging ecology and behaviour of sea birds (particularly the shags on the Farne Isles).
 Keith Hamer was Liz's primary supervisor.

-A long list of former project students:
+A long list of former project BSc, MSc, MRes and MBiol dissertation students:

 Powered by Create your own unique website with customizable templates.